NEONScience/NEON-Data-Skills/tutorials/R/Geospatial-skills/intro-vector-r/04-csv-to-shapefile-in-R/04-csv-to-shapefile-in-R.md

 Spatial data are sometimes stored in a text file format (`.txt` or `.csv`).
-If the text file has an associated `x` and `y` location column, then we can convert it into an R spatial object which in the case of point data, will be a `SpatialPointsDataFrame`.
-The `SpatialPointsDataFrame` allows us to store both the `x,y` values that represent the coordinate location of each point and the associated attribute data - or columns describing each feature in the spatial object.
+If the text file has an associated `x` and `y` location column, then we can convert it into an R spatial object, which, in the case of point data, will be a `SpatialPointsDataFrame`.
+The `SpatialPointsDataFrame` allows us to store both the `x,y` values that represent the coordinate location of each point and the associated attribute data, or columns describing each feature in the spatial object.

 <div id="ds-dataTip" markdown="1">